django-auth-ldap/django-auth-ldap/docs/index.rst

         ``ldap_user.attrs``.
 The return value must be the same as ``User.objects.get_or_create()``: a (User, created) two-tuple.

-        The default implementation simply calls ``User.objects.get_or_create()``
+        The default implementation calls ``User.objects.get_or_create()``, using
-        with the username.
+        a case-insensitive query and creating new users with lowercase usernames.
 Subclasses are welcome to associate LDAP users to Django users any way they like.

     .. method:: ldap_to_django_username(username)